georgealex55/Sapio/docs/POP_CULTURE_SOURCE_AND_IMMERSION_QUESTIONNAIRE.md

 ### FOR-07.
 Should deleted community content disappear from SAPIO storage?

-- [ ] Immediately when detected
+- X Immediately when detected
 - [ ] Remove text but retain aggregate cluster history
 - [ ] Retain only a deletion tombstone
 - [ ] Other:

 ### FOR-08.
 If direct Reddit access fails, choose fallbacks.

-- [ ] Public Reddit RSS
+- X Public Reddit RSS
-- [ ] Search-index discovery
+- X Search-index discovery
-- [ ] Pause Reddit and show source-health warning
+- X Pause Reddit and show source-health warning
 - [ ] Replace with Lemmy/forums
 - [ ] Other:

 ### FOR-09.
 Should controversial communities be included?

-- [ ] Yes, with safety/context labels
+- X Yes, with safety/context labels
 - [ ] Only when confirmed elsewhere
 - [ ] Only for cultural analysis
 - [ ] No